 What is amniocentesis and how is it performed?

-Amniocentesis is the removal of a small amount of fluid (about 10-15 milliliters or two to three teaspoons) from the sac that surrounds a developing foetus using a needle and syringe.
-Before the procedure, the doctor will use ultrasound to find the position of the foetus in the womb.
+Amniocentesis is the removal of a small amount of fluid (about 10-15 milliliters or two to three teaspoons) from the sac that surrounds a developing fetus using a needle and syringe.
+Before the procedure, the doctor will use ultrasound to find the position of the fetus in the womb.
 The area on the mother's abdomen is cleaned and a local anaesthetic is applied to or injected into the skin.

-During the procedure, the needle is inserted through the walls of the abdomen and uterus and into the thin-walled sac of fluid that surrounds the developing foetus.
+During the procedure, the needle is inserted through the walls of the abdomen and uterus and into the thin-walled sac of fluid that surrounds the developing fetus.
 A small amount of amniotic fluid is withdrawn.

 There is a slight risk with amniocentesis that the needle inserted into the amniotic sac may puncture the baby, cause a small amount of amniotic fluid leakage, cause an infection, and in rare cases cause a miscarriage.